Adeyomola/Adeyomola/README.md

 - 👋 Hi, I’m @Adeyomola
-- 👀 I’m interested in Cloud, AI, and Machine Learning
+- 👀 I’m interested in Cloud, AI, and Machine Learning.
+However, my current focus is one Front-End Development.
-- 🌱 I’m currently learning Artificial Neural Networks using Tensorflow and Keras
+- 🌱 I’m currently learning React and Tailwind
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...